Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_PCD_VPD/README.md

 Provide VPD file to print actual data
 ```

 As you can see the actual PCD values are not encoded in the PCD Database itself.
-The database PCD records contain only the offsets to the VPD file.
+The database PCD records contain only the offsets inside the VPD file.

 The VPD itself created as a separate binary in a build folder.
-You can check it with the `hexdump` and see that it contains PCD values:
+You can check it with the `hexdump` and see that it contains our PCD values:
 ```
 $ hexdump -C Build/OvmfX64/RELEASE_GCC5/FV/8C3D856A-9BE6-468E-850A-24F7A8D38E08.bin
 00000000  00 00 00 00 00 00 00 44  44 44 44 00 00 00 00 00  |.......DDDD.....|